ParthTrehan/Pronto-Coding-Challenge/README.md

 	"returnCode": 1
 }
 ```
-> To add a wrong command test cases, just change the command and set the returnCode to 0 as given below.
+> To add a wrong command test cases, just change the command, add the relavant error and set the returnCode to 0 as given below.

 ```json
 {